 She received a B.S.
-Business Administration with a marketing emphasis from University of Tulsa.
+Business Administration with a marketing emphasis from the University of Tulsa.
 She attended graduate school at Babson College in Wellesley Massachusetts for an MBA with an entrepreneurship emphasis.

-Today Scott lives in Colorado with her nine year-old Cocker Spaniel, Sadie and loves to spend time in the mountains.
+Today Scott lives in Colorado with her nine-year-old Cocker Spaniel, Sadie and loves to spend time in the mountains.
 She really enjoys time with the Colorado University Boulder Delta Delta Delta Theta Beta collegiate members and is on the Theta Beta House Corporation.
 She is a member of the Boulder Tri Delta alumnae chapter and serves on its Board of Directors as the co-Panhellenic representative.

-In 2017 Scott became a mentor for the Peace Through Business program with the Institute for Economic Empowerment for Women (IEEW).
+In 2017 Scott became a mentor for the Peace Through Business program with the Institute for Economic Empowerment of Women (IEEW).
 Previously she was a virtual tutor for a high school girl from the School of Leadership Academy (SOLA) in Kabul Afghanistan.
 Scott does business plan evaluation for start-up business boot camps and advanced entrepreneurial training programs.
 She continues to work virtually on projects for the Inland Empire Women’s Business Center, San Bernardino CA and Coachella Valley Women’s Business Center in Coachella, CA.

 Sylvia Scott is presently completing a book entitled, “Realizing a Vision, Words of Wisdom for Young Female Entrepreneurs.”